-Most respondents are satisfied with the assistance they receive when they have questions about benefits (92 percent) and with the information they receive about benefits (90 percent).
+Respondents are satisfied with the information they receive about benefits and the assistance they receive when they have questions about benefits (both 92 percent).
 Further, 87 percent of respondents feel that the leave time provided is adequate.
+These items have continued to increase or maintain position over the last five years.